Cost of living · Fort Lauderdale, Florida · 2026

 What Salary Do You Need to Live Comfortably in Fort Lauderdale?

-To live comfortably in Fort Lauderdale, you need to earn about $113,746 a year.
-That works out to roughly $9,479 in monthly take-home pay after taxes.
-"Comfortably" here doesn't mean fancy.
-It means the 50/30/20 framework: your essential needs are covered, you're putting something into savings each month, and you've got room for discretionary spending without white-knuckling your bank account at the end of the month.
+To live comfortably in Fort Lauderdale, you'll need to earn $113,634 a year, which works out to $9,470 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have room for discretionary spending, though not a luxury lifestyle.

 Cost of Living Breakdown